SargeyWargey/Homoothya/Story/Drafts/Chapter_18.md

 It never came.

-That evening the meat ran out.
+That evening, the meat ran out.

 My mother scraped the bottom of the storage basket, finding only a few dried strips.
 She made a thin stew with prickly pear pads and what little meat remained, cooking it in a basket by dropping hot stones into the water until it boiled.
 Everyone got a portion, but it was small.
 Not enough.
 My stomach was still hollow after I finished.